Montrichard: Popular culture

-The town is mentioned in the 2002 feature film Catch Me If You Can, as the town from which the mother of Frank Abagnale came.
+The town is mentioned in the 2002 film Catch Me If You Can, as the town from which the mother of Frank Abagnale came.
 Later in the film, Abagnale has set up a high-end printing facility for printing corporate cheques in Montrichard when he is tracked down and arrested by the FBI.
-The exterior shots of the town, however, were filmed in the Place Royale in the lower town of Quebec City, which is easily identifiable by the Notre Dame des Victoires church.
+The exterior shots of the town, however, were filmed in the Place Royale in the lower town of Quebec City, Canada, which is identifiable by the presence of the Notre-Dame-des-Victoires Church.